Kamilnaja/UlamSpiral/readme.md

-Webpack with configured ts

-Run

-npm i

-npm run start

-and done...
+Ulam spiral, using ts and canvas